Deportation Lawyer Serving All Of Minnesota

 Do not wait!
 Get help today.

-Are you or your family member a noncitizen accused of a crime?
+Are you or your family member a noncitizen accused of a crime in Minnesota?
 Call KB Law PLLC immediately at 612-474-5649.
 We practice in Minneapolis and the west metro area.

 Bad things happen when criminal law overlaps with immigration law.